-AND LEGALISATION SUPPORT
+1. MINE SITE EXPANSION AND LEGALISATION SUPPORT

-The CMDS has been a partner of the FCA since 3.
-Increasing the productivity of the mine (and therefore the income of workers) through 2020, when the FCA was established in the DR Congo.
-With the support of the cooperative, the planning and investment in the mine site FCA has since facilitated the piloting of several 4.
-Increasing artisanal income, market traninitiatives at Kamilombe with the ambition to sparency and representation of artisanal scale to more sites in the future. workers in general
+The CMDS has been a partner of the FCA since 2020, when the FCA was established in the DR Congo.
+With the support of the cooperative, the FCA has since facilitated the piloting of several initiatives at Kamilombe with the ambition to scale to more sites in the future.